larsthegeek/other-dotfiles/README.md

-Ian's Dotfiles
+Dotfiles
 ==============

 These are my dotfiles.
 There are many like them, but these are mine.

 Modeled a little after http://github.com/jbalogh/dotfiles

-This is my treasure trove.
-I git clone it to ~/.dotfiles and then do
+git clone it to ~/.dotfiles and then do

 cd ~/.dotfiles
 for f in * .*